ravi0dubey/ravi0dubey/README.md

 Overrall having 16+ years of experience in in helping clients in their business requirements delivery through data acquisition, analysis and driving insights through machine learning model developments , KPI reporting and driving business to a higher level.

-Having good knowledge of Python,ML,DeeP Learning,PowerBI, Oracle Fusion Cloud & SQL.
+Having good knowledge of Python,ML,DeeP Learning,PowerBI, Oracle Fusion Cloud,SQL, Snowflake.

 Having Advanced understanding of statistical, algebraic and other analytical techniques coupled with various programming languages and highly motivated to learn,grow and excel in Data Science Industry.